Frequently Asked Questions

 Short Answer: From a knowledge discovery perspective refactoring shows that the questions developers asked were not answered properly in the first place.
 Some more questioning had to take place and after new knowledge was discovered the software was changed accordingly.
 That is a clear waste, but does not mean it is bad to do refactoring.

-Long Answer: For detailed explanation, please read this article.
+Long Answer: For a detailed explanation, please read this article.

 How would KEDE reflect the usage of Design Patterns?